rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 does not automatically delete mailboxes.

 ### Create a distribution list

+Use the following steps to create a distribution list:

 1. Create a group within the Active Directory (or use an already existing group).
 This Active Directory group can be either a